 Let’s dig into the details!

-In simple terms, consistently high blood pressure means more force being applied to the walls of
+In simple terms, consistently hypertension means more force being applied to the walls of

 your kidneys’ blood vessels.
 Over time, this pressure damages the lining of the blood vessels and

 This condition is also known as hypertensive kidney disease, hypertensive nephropathy (HN) or

 hypertensive nephrosclerosis (HN).
 A major problem in this scenario is that hypertension

 leads to kidney damage and chronic kidney disease (CKD), but studies indicate that CKD also promotes hypertension.
 Scientists estimate that high blood pressure is seen in about: